 If you do not register and appoint a U.S. FDA Agent as required by the government of the United States, you will have committed a prohibited act.
 The federal government can bring criminal actions in federal court to prosecute, and the federal government can prevent you from ever again exporting to the United States.

 If you are a domestic facility and do not register, you too will have committed a prohibited act.
 The federal government can bring both civil and criminal charges against you.

-The United States Food and Drug Administration has placed significant and critical responsibilities on your U. S. FDA Agent.
+The United States Food and Drug Administration has placed significant responsibilities on your U. S. FDA Agent.

 Firstly, if you are a foreign facility, you are required by law to appoint a U.S. FDA Agent.

 Your U.S. FDA Agent will administer the registration of your facility with the federal government.

 Your U.S. FDA Agent is deemed the emergency contact with the FDA, unless you choose to name another.
 Your U.S. FDA Agent is required under federal regulations to assist the Food and Drug Administration in communication with your facility.

 Your U.S. FDA Agent will transmit your responses to questions from the United States government which you are required to answer, concerning your products that are imported into the United States.